hypertidy/silicate/proposal.md

 Investigate best options for front-end user interfaces and back-end systems.

 * lists of tables, as illustrated in spbabel, rangl, rbgm
+* sf-like forms, list-columns with shared-entity semantics
+* tricky environments with vertex, primitives pools
+* database or database-like connections in list-columns - nested tibbles that are back-ended?

 Key outputs